giovanniboscu/continuous-section-field/docs/aes/nrel_case/README.md

 Once the sectional properties have been verified against the official NREL reference data and the structural loads have been defined, the next step is to evaluate the structural response of the tower by transferring the CSF stiffness distribution to a beam finite-element model.

-The purpose of this step is to evaluate the structural response obtained when the continuous sectional field defined by CSF is sampled and used in the OpenSees beam model.

 The baseline tower model is executed with:

 ```bash